 Inside, the HQ is gloomy and otherworldly, with items like intergalactic organs, tinker workshops-slash-laboratories and the must-do Portal (which is better experienced than explained.)
 Venture into the yard out back for bigger displays made out of Frankenstein tractors, train carriages and other rusty hulks that kids (and adults) can clamber into, on top of and through.

-Like Whitestone City, there’s a full immersion option where you can dress up in the Steampunk costumes for photo ops with top hats, goggles and cathode ray guns.
+There’s also a full immersion option where you can dress up in the Steampunk costumes for photo ops with top hats, goggles and cathode ray guns.

 4. Ōamaru Blue Penguin Colony